How Long Does It Take To Build Credit?

 - Make timely payments: Get into the habit of making timely credit card payments, as a positive payment history will help strengthen your credit score right away.

-- Obtain a small loan: If you need a car for college or have another valid reason for taking out a small loan, going this route will add to your credit mix and help you build a positive payment history, as long as you make on-time payments.
+- Obtain a small loan: If you need a car for college or have another valid reason for taking out a small loan, going this route will add to your credit mix and help you build a positive payment history as long as you make on-time payments.
+A credit-builder loan can also be an option under the right circumstances.

 Check Your Credit Score On A Regular Basis